 2. Actions speak louder than words

 On the other hand, when you just go off the radar completely, your ability to handle a breakup well speaks for itself.
 So, brace yourself to walk away and make him miss you by practicing radio silence after a breakup or make her wonder what you’re up to by cutting her out of your life.
-When a woman goes radio silent or a man follows no-contact after breakup, it does confuse and intrigue a man totally.
-Guess that’s the best way to deal with the breakup.
+When a woman goes radio silent or a man follows no-contact after breakup, it does confuse and intrigue the other person.
+That’s arguably the best way to deal with the breakup.

 3. Time to reflect

 The power of no contact and silent treatment is that it gives you time to reflect.
 You can free yourself from the “I want him back” or “How do I win her over again?” obsession.
 The distance from your partner gives you an opportunity to introspect and reflect on what it is that you truly want.
 Do you really want to get back together with your ex or is it the familiarity of the relationship that is keeping you hooked?

 Juhi says, “When you have time to reflect, you can think about situations that bothered you and examine their root cause.
 Ask yourself why things happened the way they did and what you could’ve done differently.
 Sometimes when you’re very impulsive, it leads to the worsening of relationships.”